Pawan2505/JavaScript-Batch-9AM/22_Working With Dom & Json/Notes/LocalStorage.md

 #### **Advantages:**

 - **Persistence**: Local Storage keeps data even after closing the browser.
-This is useful for users in India with intermittent internet connections, as they can still retain settings and cart items without needing a constant connection.
+This is useful for users with intermittent internet connections, as they can still retain settings and cart items without needing a constant connection.
 - **Large Capacity**: It offers up to **5MB** of storage per domain, which is far more than cookies, which usually only offer 4KB.
 - **Simplicity**: The API is easy to use and follows a simple key-value structure.